Programming Languages on Power

 IBM®, Microsoft®, and Red Hat® recently announced the availability of .NET 8, with delivery included in RHEL 8.9, RHEL 9.3, and Red Hat OpenShift.
 This release also provides support for Linux on Power (ppc64le) and IBM Z systems (s390x). .NET 8 succeeds .NET 7, which was introduced for the first time approximately a year ago.
 This version is a long-term support release of .NET.

-To help get you started with .NET on Power, we've curated this list of developer-focused resources on topics from installing .NET and running a simple Hello World program to more advanced topics like how to use an IDE to develop .NET applications on ppc64le, and many others in between.
+To help get you started with .NET on Power, we have curated this list of developer-focused resources on topics from installing .NET and running a simple Hello World program to more advanced topics like how to use an IDE to develop .NET applications on ppc64le, and many others in between.
 We plan to update the list as new content is developed so follow this blog (click the little star up above) to make sure you receive notifications when we do.

 Learn about .NET on IBM Power